-Our strategy is based on the following four pillars:
+Our strategy is based on the following three pillars and the fundament of collaboration:

-We Deliver: the best in banking and transactional services;

-We Care: for our clients and for the society that we serve, with integrity;

-We Build: an organization with a culture of continuous improvement;
+- 1. We Deliver: the best in banking and transactional services; - 2.
+We Care: for our clients and for the society that we serve, with integrity and always striving for a golden license to operate; - 3.
+We Build: an organization with a culture of trust and continuous improvement.

-We Collaborate: between departments, with our sister bank Orco Bank, and with stakeholders.
+These three pillars are supported by the fundamental layer of We Collaborate: between departments, with our sister bank Orco Bank, and with our customers and stakeholders.